anthonyjba/Leaflet/MuestrasSP/public/TestCartoDB/README.md

 # Test CartoDB
-  html to render GeoJson From CartoDB using only JQuery, SQL API CartoDB and Web Worker.
+  Html to render GeoJson From CartoDB using only JQuery, SQL API CartoDB and Web Worker.

-# step to load data from CartoDB
+## Step to load data from CartoDB

-  .
-Get Bounding Box with the method Extent with the next url:
+  * Get Bounding Box with the method Extent with the next url:

-  'https://rambo-test.cartodb.com/api/v2/sql?q=select ST_Extent(the_geom) as bextent from public.mnmappluto'
+  https://rambo-test.cartodb.com/api/v2/sql?q=select ST_Extent(the_geom) as bextent from public.mnmappluto

-  .
-Calculate the BoundingBox to divide in 4 tiles.
+  * Calculate the BoundingBox to divide in 4 tiles.

-  .
-Get data geojson in 4 times using web worker (file worker.js).
+  * Get data geojson in 4 times using web worker (file worker.js).

-  .
-Sample of url to worker.postMessage(url) :
+  ^* Sample of url to worker.postMessage(url) :

-  'https://rambo-test.cartodb.com/api/v2/sql?q=SELECT st_asgeojson(the_geom) as features from public.mnmappluto
+  https://rambo-test.cartodb.com/api/v2/sql?q=SELECT st_asgeojson(the_geom) as features from public.mnmappluto
   WHERE the_geom %26%26 ST_SetSRID(ST_MakeBox2D(
       ST_Point('+ tiles[1].xMin +', '+ tiles[1].yMin +'),
-      ST_Point('+ tiles[1].xMax +', '+ tiles[1].yMax +')), 4326)'
+      ST_Point('+ tiles[1].xMax +', '+ tiles[1].yMax +')), 4326)

-# render GeoJson
+## Render GeoJson
   .
 Calculate the Center latlong by the Bounding Box.
   .
 Calculate the Scale with the zoom default.
   .
 Convert longitude, latitude to point GIS
   .
 Loop and draw the polygons over the Canvas.

-# Optional step
+## Optional Step
-  .
-Zooming the map with scroll mouse (minimum zoom level: 1).
+  * Zooming the map with scroll mouse (minimum zoom level: 1).
-  .
-Get Static Map to show/hide under the render Geojson.
+  * Get Static Map to show/hide under the render Geojson.
-  .
-Show/hide a grid Tiles over the map.
+  * Show/hide a grid Tiles over the map.